PETRUS 1987

 SoDivin

-(12-2014) A beautiful color, only slightly evolved, this wine presents itself with discretion and humility.
-The nose is not exuberant, it must be aerated to progressively discover the aromas.
-The tertiary aromas are dominant.
-We fine mushrooms, smoke, precious wook.
-To the mouth, a great distinction and a very nice balance.
-Nice length.
-The end of the bottle, as is often the case, is richer, fatter and more complex.
+With a beautiful color, barely evolved, this wine presents itself with discretion and humility.
+The nose is not exuberant; it needs to be well aerated to gradually discover its aromas.
+Tertiary aromas dominate.
+We find mushrooms, smoke, precious woods.
+On the palate, great distinction and very fine balance.
+Beautiful length.
+The end of the bottle, as often, is richer, fuller, more complex.

 87 / 100